bodrovis-learning/PersonalChatActionCable/README.md

 * Notifications about incoming messages powered by ActionCable.
 So basically when a user receives a message, a notification appears at the bottom of the page with an actual text and a link to the conversation (thread)
+* "User is online/offline" feature (powered by Redis and ActionCable)

 Based on another tutorial on creating [chat application with rooms](https://github.com/bodrovis-learning/actioncable_devise_demo), so for more details about the ActionCable setup and deploying to Heroku refer to the README of that app.